 So, I’ll tell you, my friends, what I’ve said before, proudly.
 Are we ready to give the people of Iran the support they deserve and need?
 Yes, we are ready.
 Hazer!
 Hazer!
 Hazer!
 Thank you very much.
 God bless you all, we will meet soon.

-For my country and for others the first rule should be to do no harm.
+If we do, they will throw off the rope, the yoke of dictatorship and chart a new democratic future.
+For my country and for others, the first role should be to do no harm.
 Do not take measures that will extend the life of the regime that will go down in history as one of pure evil.